yigitsevim/AnimeFacesWithGAN/README.md

 In this repository, I tried to improve the performance of the GAN model which was introduced here: https://jovian.com/aakashns/06b-anime-dcgan

 I've experimented over multiple versions and for each version, I have changed few settings to achieve a more stable training process and to avoid problems such as mode collapse and overfitting.
-Sample Image From the Dataset|
+Sample Batch From the Dataset|
 :---:|
 ![](https://github.com/yigitsevim/AnimeFacesWithGAN/blob/main/sample.png)|